jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-Each file should end with a single newline character.
+End each file with a single newline character.

 ## Rule - MD048